matrix-org/matrix-spec/content/client-server-api/modules/threading.md

 as by providing some context to what is going on in the thread but keeping the full conversation history behind a disclosure.

 Threads are established using a `rel_type` of `m.thread` and reference the *thread root* (the first event in a thread).
-It is not possible to create a thread from an event with a `rel_type`, which includes not being able to nest threads.
-All conversation in a thread reference the thread root instead of the most recent message, unlike rich reply chains.
+It is not possible to create a thread from an event which itself is the child of an event relationship (i.e., one with an `m.relates_to` property).
+It is therefore also not possible to nest threads.
+All events in a thread reference the thread root instead of the most recent message, unlike rich reply chains.

-As a worked example, the following represents a thread and how it'd be formed:
+As a worked example, the following represents a thread and how it would be formed:

 ```json
 {